spreadsheetimporter/ui5-cc-spreadsheetimporter/docs/pages/Configuration.md

 This option defines the sample data that is displayed in the template file.
 If no sample data is defined, the sample data is generated automatically.
-Add a object array using the propeerty names as attribute.
+Add a object array using the property names as attribute.
+Only sample data will be visible in the template file, no other generated data.

 **Example:**